dcbradley/dbview/README.md

       tables: [ student, student_hr ]
       columns: eval { return filterSortCols(getCols(static::tables()),"in_csv"); }

+If an evaluated attribute throws the exception EvalAtRuntime, the evaluation will be delayed until runtime.

 ## Macros

 Macros are inserted using the syntax `<<macroname>>` or